Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 Generally, SNCF informs about the trains or train lines impacted 1-2 days before the strike date.
 Passengers on TGV or Intercités trains impacted by the strike are usually contacted by SMS or email (if they have provided their contact details).
 Passengers of regional trains (TER) can check traffic forecasts on the regional sites dedicated to TER trains.

-CLARIFICATION: When we write, for example, “2 trains out of 3 on average,” it means that 2/3 of the usual trains for that day will be working.
+CLARIFICATION: When I write, for example, “2 trains out of 3 on average,” it means that 2/3 of the usual trains for that day will be working.

-• National TGV and INOUI trains: waiting for information.
+• National TGV and INOUI trains: nothing to report at this moment.
 Passengers on canceled trains are usually warned by email or SMS.

 • Axe Nord TGV: